-Any conditions attached to licences will be proportionate and will be:

-- relevant to the need to make the proposed building suitable as a gambling facility; - directly related to the premises and the type of licence applied for; - fairly and reasonably related to the scale and type of premises; and Reasonable in all other respects - 11.22 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this licensing authority will consider utilising should there be a perceived need, such as the use of door supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
-This licensing authority will also expect the licence applicant to offer his/her own suggestions as to the way in which the licensing objectives can be met effectively. - 11.23 This licensing authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
+- 14.1 Any conditions attached to licences will be proportionate and will be: - relevant to the need to make the proposed building suitable as a gambling facility; - directly related to the premises and the type of licence applied for - fairly and reasonably related to the scale and type of premises: - reasonable in all other respects - 14.2 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this licensing authority will consider utilising should there be a perceived need, such as the use of door supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+This licensing authority will also expect the licence applicant to offer his/her own suggestions as to the way in which the licensing objectives can be met effectively.
+It must be made clear that additional conditions will only be imposed where there is clear evidence of risk to the licensing objectives that requires that the mandatory and default conditions be supplemented. - 14.3 This licensing authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
 Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
-These matters are in accordance with the Gambling Commission's Guidance. - 11.24 This authority will also ensure that where category D (for information about the different categories of machine, please see appendix 3) or above machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and

-• At the entrance to and inside any areas where there are Category A, B or C machines, in such areas there must be prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+These matters are in accordance with the Gambling Commission's Guidance.

+- 14.4 This authority will also ensure that where category D (for information about the different categories of machine, please see appendix 3) or above machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - At the entrance to and inside any areas where there are Category A, B or C machines, in such areas there must be prominently displayed notices indicating that access to the area is prohibited to persons under 18.